 If you love cats but are often away from home for work or pleasure, or if you just have a spare room you wouldn't mind lending to a little furry lodger, becoming a Volunteer Cat Fosterer may be a good way for you to get involved with Cats Protection.

-They are former strays or owned cats and need to be fostered while we check whether there is an owner is looking for them and get them ready for a new home
+- They are former strays and need to be fostered while we check whether there is an owner is looking for them before we find them a new home

 What skills / experience must I have to be a Volunteer Cat Fosterer?

 There are no essential skills or experience you will need.
 Any experience caring for cats is beneficial; however staff will be on-hand to provide you with training and advice.

 The centre team is on-hand to provide you will any support and advice you may require during the centre opening hours.
 You can contact the centre team directly on our volunteer mobile number, via email or in-person at the centre.
 Outside of these hours you will have access to support from a veterinary practice 24 hours a day for veterinary advice or emergency care.

 What is the recruitment process for Volunteer Cat Fosterers?

 You will need to email the centre team to complete a fostering application form, this will then be reviewed and a telephone interview arranged.
 If you are shortlisted and happy to continue with your application, a home visit will be arranged to provide further guidance and to complete additional paperwork.
 You will also be required to complete a criminal conviction check for this role as there is lone-working involved.

 How can I apply?

 Hear from some of our Volunteer Cat Fosterers